Meeting the Gaelic Otherworld | A Journey of Individuation & Ancestral Healing

 The Bean Chaointe (The Keening Woman)

-Her place within her community through the lens through social, cultural and psychological perspectives. -
+Her role within the community explored through social, cultural, mythological, and psychological perspectives. -

 The Gaelic Otherworld in Irish Mythology & Folklore